Knotx/knotx-fragments/task/factory/README.md

 [Task](https://github.com/Knotx/knotx-fragments/blob/master/task/api#task) is an abstract structure:
 > Task is an identifiable graph that describes the way fragment should be processed.

-Task Factory materializes a task with using its logic:
-> Task factory creates a ready to use task instance.
+Task factory creates a ready to use task instance.

 ## Modules:
 - [API](https://github.com/Knotx/knotx-fragments/blob/master/task/factory/api) - defines the task factory interface